michaelalvin/tip-calculator/README.md

 * [ ] Add support for custom tip percentage
 * [x] Add support for splitting the tip and total

-The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the functionality!

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: